 The craftsmen have special workshops in what used to be the old hacienda chapel.
 It is impressive to see the skill with which filigree jewelry, hammocks and embroidered items, among other things, are made.

-San Pedro Chimay – belongs to the municipality of Merida.
-It is positioned approximately 16 km. south of the city.
-Henequen hacienda, originally dedicated to cattle breeding, its date of foundation is not precised.
+San Pedro Chimay – Belonging to the municipality of Merida, it is positioned approximately 16 km. south of the city.
+Henequen hacienda, originally dedicated to cattle breeding, does not have a precise inauguration date.

-In 1852, Mr. Juan Miguel Castro, founder of the port of Progreso, re-edificated the hacienda casque in honor of his wife, Ms. Maria de Jesus Lara, bringing that same year from Spain the patron saint San Pedro.
+In 1852, Mr. Juan Miguel Castro, founder of the port of Progreso, re-defecated the hacienda casque in honor of his wife, Ms. Maria de Jesus Lara.
+Bringing that same year from Spain, the patron saint San Pedro.

-The name “Chimay” was already given to it since 40 years back, because of the abundance of trees of this species.
-In 1865, your majesty, the empress Carlota Amalia visited the hacienda in order to place the first stone of a latar known as “La Gruta” (The Grot).
+The name “Chimay” was already given to it, because of the abundance of trees of this tree specie.
+In 1865, the empress Carlota Amalia visited the hacienda in order to place the first stone of a latar known as “La Gruta” (The Grot).

-During its splendor, the hacienda had high volumes of production, for which it was necessary to duplicate the machinery, and is why it counts with two boilers and two chimneys, the most recent of these with certain elements of Moorish character.
+During its splendor, the hacienda had high volumes of production, for which it was necessary to duplicate the machinery and is why it counts with two boilers and two chimneys.

-Originally the main house was of colonial structure and style; in this remodeling of 1865 it acquired eclectic expressions, maintaining corridors with arches of half point, carved stone columns and colonial gates.
+Originally, the main house was of colonial structure and style.
+The remodeling of 1865 acquired eclectic expressions, including corridors with arches of half point, carved stone columns and colonial gates.

 Hacienda Tabi – This is a great and affordable way to experience an authentic hacienda (which claims to be the oldest in the area) without the added glitz and formality of the modernized versions.
 Once a thriving sugar plantation and the largest hacienda in the Yucatan, it lay abandoned for years but is now partly used as a museum and still in the process of being excavated and restored.